 In 1981, I launched an advertising agency with no clients.

-I poured through the Palm Beach County newspaper to see what clients spent the most on advertising.
+Sitting at my one desk, one phone office space, I poured through the Palm Beach County newspaper to see which businesses spent the most on advertising.
 Car Dealers were number one, banks number two and real estate developers a close third.
-I had met an agency president who worked for car dealers and he looked to be on the verge of a nervous breakdown or the receipt of a mafia hit—so I ruled out the
+At the local “Ad Club”, I saw an agency president who worked for car dealers and he looked to be on the verge of a nervous breakdown or the receipt of a mafia hit—so I ruled out the automobile industry.

-I decided to run an ad myself, and to direct it to bankers and builders.
+I decided to run an ad and to direct it to bankers and home builders.

 “Free media buying workshop—a must attend event for